 19. Membership is free.
 There are no fees, recurring or otherwise.
 We invite attendees to a second or subsequent meeting to donate £1 per attendance using PayPal.

 20. Feedback must be balanced and constructive.
 We want to know what works as well as what doesn’t.
 Punctuation mistakes and grammar gaffs are best left to highlighted line-edited copies of work handed back to the author.
 We want to hear about the technicalities of point-of-view, whether we’re telling too much or showing too little.
 We want to know about the characters you love, which line of dialogue rocks, and the narrative that blows your mind.
 Don’t try to fix the whole piece, just identify a few points.

-21. You must read all of the submitted work in DropBox for the month and prepare a few notes on your feedback in advance.
+21. You must read all of the submitted work in DropBox for the meeting and prepare a few notes on your feedback in advance.
 A few bullet points per piece is fine.
 No last-minute reading during the meeting itself.
 Members invest a lot of time in reading your work, do you have time to read all of theirs?

 22. We encourage attendees to hand over a copy of each author’s submission with some in-line notes.
 This can either be a hardcopy or emailed to the author immediately after each meeting.
 This certainly isn’t mandatory, but we’ve found it to be very useful, especially when it comes to identifying technical issues with spelling or grammar.
 This allows us to focus on higher-level or more complex areas of critique during the meeting itself.